teymzz/Interval/README.md

 })
 ```

-> In code above, we started the timeout event immediately but ended up overiding the timeout loop with an interval 2 seconds.
+> In code above, we started the timeout event immediately but ended up overriding the timeout loop with an interval 2 seconds.
 This means that the function will run instantly and after which it will continue to loop for at 2 seconds interval.

 ### Ending a loop